Shaninhooo/os_assignment_3/README.md

 ## Overview

-This program will be a multi-threaded parallelised version of the merge sort algorithm using the pthread library.
+This program will be a multithreaded paralleled version of the merge sort algorithm using the pthread library.
 It will simply take the size of a random array, the level of parallelisation or the cutoff number and the seed as input and return the time it took to sort the randomised array.